-I’m a huge fan of flexible recipes that let you swap around ingredients based on what you have on hand, so I’m excited to share a new mix & match recipe with you today: Mix & Match No Bake Energy Balls.
+I’m a huge fan of flexible recipes that let you swap around ingredients based on what you have on hand.
+So I’m excited to share a new mix & match recipe with you today: No Bake Energy Bites!

 This energy ball recipe formula lets you run free with the perfect combination for the ultimate tasty, nutritious, and convenient no-bake snack.

-Combine any assortment of nuts, dried fruit, mix-ins, and seasonings for energy balls that are easy to throw together and even easier to eat on-the-go.
+Combine any assortment of nuts, dried fruit, mix-ins, and seasonings for energy bites that are easy to throw together and even easier to eat on-the-go.

-My go-to formula for easy – and totally customizable – no bake energy balls require just 4 ingredients and a super simple method.
+My go-to formula for easy – and totally customizable – no bake energy bites require just 4 ingredients and a super simple method.

-I’ll walk you through the formula first, then share some favorite combinations – and then at the end of the post you’ll find the full recipe card with the base recipe and instructions.
+I’ll walk you through the formula first, then share some favorite combinations.
+At the end of the post, you’ll find the full recipe card with the base recipe and instructions.

 Ingredient 1: Nuts

 Start with 1 cup of nuts – just about any type will do!